Editor's note: This article was originally published June 1, 2016; it was updated February 16, 2018 to reflect the latest information.

 - Iveta Ouvry, Mercy Corps country director in Nigeria

 It is a complicated and massive humanitarian crisis.
-Some 8.5 million people — out of a total population of 20 million living in the areas of affected by Boko Haram — are in need of food, water, shelter and other humanitarian assistance.
+Nearly 11 million people — out of a total population of 17 million living in the areas of affected by Boko Haram — are in need of food, water, shelter and other humanitarian assistance.

-In Nigeria alone, more than 5 million people are in need of urgent food assistance.
+In Nigeria alone, more than 5.2 million people are in need of urgent food assistance and nearly 950,000 children are acutely malnourished.
 Throughout the Lake Chad Basin region, more than half a million children are severely acutely malnourished.

 Now, as the Nigerian government has recently regained control of areas previously occupied by Boko Haram, we have uncovered extreme levels of suffering.